 Credit cardholders can refer to their monthly statements to get the available credit limit.
 The other options offered to customers are via SMS banking or internet banking services.
 All banks provide these facilities, where customers can check the available credit by sending an SMS and receiving an alert or by accessing the statements on their internet banking accounts.

 What are the highlights of the introductory period of a credit card balance transfer?

-When a credit card balance transfer is done, every bank offers an interest free introductory period to the credit card holder.
-This interest free payment period ranges from 3 to 6 months after which the card holder has to repay the instalments with an additional interest rate.
+When a credit card balance transfer is done, every bank offers an interest-free introductory period to the credit cardholder.
+This interest-free payment period ranges from 3 to 6 months after which the cardholder has to repay the installments with an additional interest rate.

 What are the type of purchases that can be made using a credit card?